Clinics and Practical Skills

 Legal Practica & Externships: Legal practica are an excellent way to gain valuable real-world legal experience while attending law school.
 Students in a practicum earn academic credit in exchange for work at a local placement and attendance in a weekly class.
 The practica all involve pre-arranged, carefully selected placements that optimize student learning and experience.
 Students are supervised by the attorneys at the placement and all of the placements are overseen by adjunct professors who coordinate the placements and teach the weekly classes and who are themselves deeply immersed in environmental practice in Portland.

-Green Energy Institute: The Green Energy Institute is the latest addition to Lewis & Clark’s Environmental and Natural Resources Law Program.
+Green Energy Institute: The Green Energy Institute is the latest addition to Lewis & Clark’s Environmental, Natural Resources, and Energy Law Program.
 Currently in its third year of operation, the Green Energy Institute is undertaking a suite of policy projects.
 Our work is designed to hasten the transition to a 100% renewable power grid by improving existing policies and incentives in order to entice investment from diverse energy-market stakeholders.

 Environmental Law Review: Environmental Law publishes four issues each year on a quarterly calendar.
 Topics of discussion run the gamut from in-depth analyses of recent cases to more abstract discussions of the latest pollution prevention theories.
 We strive to provide the practitioner with practical, helpful articles, while continuing to lead the way in environmental thinking.